 For an accurate quote contact us to speak to one of our solicitors about your specific circumstances.

 At the outset of the matter in the vast majority of cases we will be able to provide a likely timescale as to how long it will take to deal with the matter.
 For a simple application for a Grant of Representation this can often be dealt with within 6-8 weeks and in some cases we have dealt with them in less than 3 weeks.
+However, this is subject to the probate registries operating at full capacity which they have not done during the Covid-19 outbreak.

 The time taken to administer an estate is more difficult to gauge as much depends upon the complexity of the assets.
 We would expect most straightforward estates (which do not involve a property) to be administered within 4-6 months.
 Where a property is involved and/or there is Inheritance Tax to pay we would often anticipate that the administration could take up to 9-12 months.
 Some cases can be considerably more involved and take even longer.
 However, we should be pleased to discuss the situation with you so that you are aware from the outset.